 Sometimes just a change of scenery is just what the doctor ordered to help you complete your scrapbook, so consider relocating.
 I have always found that solitude (hire the babysitter!) and a gorgeous backdrop always provides a little more inspiration.

-Learn how to make stunning scrapbook pages you’ll cherish for a lifetime with the Bluprint class Scrapbooking With Style: Clean & Simple Layouts.
+Learn how to make stunning scrapbook pages you’ll cherish for a lifetime with the Craftsy class Scrapbooking With Style: Clean & Simple Layouts.
 You’ll discover how to stylishly preserve your memories with well-balanced layouts, gorgeous backgrounds, embellishments and more.